Elysian Fields (band): History

 along with sold-out concerts in several major cities.

 According to the liner notes, their 2020 album Transience of Life was inspired by the 18th-century Chinese novel Dream of the Red Chamber by Cao Xueqin.

 Elysian Fields' music has appeared in films as well as many television shows including Damages, Conviction, Smallville, Charmed, One Tree Hill, Extra, The Crow and Lipstick Jungle.
 "Black acres" from Queen of the Meadow was used in a 2011 Lavazza advertisement.

 Influences

 Jennifer Charles cited singers of many styles including Anita O'Day, Billie Holiday, Frank Sinatra, Peggy Lee and Blues singers.
-She's also been inspired by the likes of the Lounge Lizards, Nick Cave, Lydia Lunch, Foetus, Siouxsie, and The Captain.
+She's also been inspired by the likes of the Lounge Lizards, Nick Cave, Lydia Lunch, Foetus, Siouxsie, Jean-Louis Murat and The Captain.